Deepanshu-py/Customer-sales-analysis/README.md

-# Retail Sales Data Analysis & Dashboard
+# Sales & Customer Insights Dashboard

 ## Project Overview
 This project focuses on performing Exploratory Data Analysis (EDA) on a retail dataset and building interactive dashboards to uncover key business insights.